SpenceKonde/ATTinyCore/avr/extras/Ref_Migration.md

   * Use the An constants as shown on the pinout charts: `analogRead(A0)`
   * If you must convert an analog channel number to a pin number programmatically, pass it through the ADC_CH() macro
 * There is no support for SerialEvent - nor was there ever.
+* There are new default pin mappings for the 1634 (because when that one was designed I was inexperienced and foolish, and it's terrible) and for the 167 (both the legacty and digispark mappings for the 167 are inspired works of evil)
+  * If you use the PIN_Pxn notation your code will have the same behavior, though maybe not the same timing, regardless of the pinmap used.
+The difference in the timing is because the legacy and other non-default mappins usuallly are unable to do certain tricks we use to improve performanmce and reduce resource usage

 ### To ATTinyCore from other cores
 Migration to ATTinyCore from other ATtiny hardware packages is typically straightforward - no code modification is typically required except to ensure that analog pin numbers are given correctly, though it may required to reap most of the benefits.